The Upper Nar Gardeners Group is committed to protecting your personal information and being transparent about what information we hold.

 Device and browser data.
 We collect information from the device and application you use to access our services.
 Device data mainly means your IP address, operating system version, device type, system and performance information, and browser type.
 If you are on a mobile device we also collect the unique user ID (UUID) for that device.

 Referral information.
 If you arrive at Upper Nar Gardeners Group’s website from an external source (such as a link on another website or in an email), we record information about the source that referred you to us.

 Social Media information.
-Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.
+Depending on your settings or the privacy policies for social media and messaging services like Facebook, Tribe or Twitter, you might give us permission to access information from those accounts or services.
 If you have any concerns about these apps please revisit your individual privacy settings for each app.

 Sensitive data.
 Data Protection law recognises that certain categories of personal information are more sensitive.
 This is known as sensitive personal data and covers health information, race, religious beliefs and political opinions.
 We do not usually collect ‘sensitive personal data’ unless there is a clear reason for doing so, such as acting as a volunteer on our behalf where we need medical information to ensure that we provide appropriate support or where we have contractual obligations to do so for a funding partner.
 We will always make it clear to you when we collect this information from you, what sensitive personal data we are collecting and why.

 How we use your personal data

 We’ll only use your personal data on relevant lawful grounds as permitted by the EU General Data Protection Regulation (GDPR), UK data Protection Act and the Privacy and Electronic Communication Regulation.

 When we collect and use your personal information, we will make sure this is done in line with at least one of the legal grounds available to us under Data Protection law.

 One of these is where we have your consent to use your information for a specific purpose, such as to send you a marketing email/text or to provide you with a product, service or information that you requested.